-Travelers in Brasília have a new stunning landmark in a horizon famous for architectural masterpieces designed by famous architect Oscar Niemeyer.
-Estádio Nacional de Brasília Mané Garrincha, in the city's central area, a host stadium in 2014 FIFA World Cup Brazil, became the country's second largest soccer and multi-purpose arena when it reopened in 2013.
+A stunning landmark in a horizon famous for architectural masterpieces designed by famous architect Oscar Niemeyer.
+Mané Garrincha National Stadium, in the city's central area,, became the country's second largest soccer and multi-purpose arena when it reopened on May 18, 2013.
 Only the Maracanã is larger.

-Named after soccer star Manuel Francisco dos Santos, known as Mané Garrincha (1933-1983), the stadium with 72,788 covered seats in shades of red is part of the Ayrton Senna sports complex, which includes a racetrack.
-The arena will host seven games in the 2014 World Cup.
-It already hosted the opening match in FIFA Confederations Cup Brazil 2013, on June 16, when Brasília received about 15,000 tourists and had a 95% hotel occupancy, according to Brazil's Ministry of Tourism.
+Named after soccer star Manuel Francisco dos Santos, known as Mané Garrincha (1933-1983), the stadium with 288 columns standing at a height of 36 meters each and covered seats in shades of red is part of the Ayrton Senna sports complex, which includes a racetrack.

 Among the arena's features are 8,000 parking spaces, more than 2,800 press seats, over 70 suites, space for 56 eateries, a convention center and a cinema.

-In the stadium's design, 288 columns stand at a height of 36 meters each.
 The state-of-the-art roof is covered by a self-cleaning membrane which is fire resistant and reflects UV rays.
-It allows for the collection of rainwater, which, filtered and treated, will be used in the stadium's toilets and in the watering of the Bermuda grass on the pitch.
+It allows for the collection of rainwater, which, filtered and treated, can be used in the stadium's toilets and in the watering of the Bermuda grass on the pitch.